paullouisageneau/libdatachannel/DOC.md

 Data Channel and WebSocket: If the message may not be sent immediately due to flow control or congestion control, it is buffered until it can actually be sent.
 You can retrieve the current buffered data size with `rtcGetBufferedAmount`.

-Track: There is no flow or congestion control, messages are never buffered and `rtcGetBufferedAmount` always returns 0.
+Track: By default, the track expects RTP packets.
+There is no flow or congestion control, packets are never buffered and `rtcGetBufferedAmount` always returns 0.

 #### rtcClose